bwsw/sj-platform/SJDocs/source/SJ_Modules.rst

 - Provider

 You should create these elements before creating an instance.
-First, you need to create streams for it.
-And streams, in their turn, require specific services to be created.
+First, you need to create streams for inputs and outputs.
+Streams, in their turn, require specific services to be created.
 Each service type requires a provider of a corresponding type.

 Each type of instances works with a specific type of streams, services and providers.
 Find below the detailed information on the types of providers, services and streams required for each instance type.
+Besides, we will provide you an example to explain the dependency of entity types for each instance.

 Stream
 ~~~~~~~~